xavierpellvidal/random-users/README.md

 - Expand test coverage across the application
 - Integration tests from compose to data layer
 - Compose navigation tests
+- Kover for coverage reports
+- Konsists for code quality
-- Github Actions for CI/CD
+- Ktlint for code style

 ## 🔧 Getting Started